 Straight-wound and cross-wound thread

 How the thread has been wound onto the spool is also of importance.
 I have been taught to place thread onto the spool pin with the writing facing upwards, I am sure that this is correct but it does have logic.
 Generally, a straight-wound spool runs better from the side and a cone (usually cross-wound) runs better from the top.
 With the variations of machines today and different positions of the spool pins (some vertical, some horizontal) if you are having problems with the thread feed, try changing the position of the spool or turn the thread over.
-An Echidna Control-a-Twist ensures the thread does not twist, spin back or get tangled as it runs from the spool to the machine thread guides.
+A thread stand can help prevent the thread from twisting as it runs from the spool to the machine thread guides.

 Thread tension for embroidery

 If the thread tensions on your machine are not self-adjusting for embroidery, use an uneven or unbalanced tension.
 Increase the bobbin tension and reduce the needle tension enough so that the bobbin thread does not show on the right side of your stitching and the needle thread turns under slightly on the wrong side of the fabric.

 When you are threading the needle, it is important that the presser foot is in the raised position.
 The action of raising the presser foot lifter (also called take-up lever) releases the tension discs and the thread will slip between the discs easily.
 While you are sewing on your machine the presser foot is in the lowered position and the upper thread tension discs are pressed closely together.
 By not raising the presser foot the thread cannot slip between the discs and there will be no tension on the thread.

 Incorrect needle size or burred and blunt needles will cause embroidery thread to break, shred and split.
 Change the needle often and use the correct size and type for the fabric and thread in use.